Want higher email engagement, better conversion, and more revenue for your SaaS, mobile app, or product business? Use these automated email templates.

 - When a new activity by an end-user or team peer is fired.

-Apart from providing an activity feed in your app, you must allow your users to stay up to date with the latest activity by subscribing to email notifications.
+Apart from providing an activity feed in your app, you must allow your users to stay updated with the latest activity by subscribing to email notifications.

 New activity emails get sent when something new happens in your app.
 Examples include: